 Special Assessment Bond - During 2004 the Town formed Special Assessment District Number 2004-1, in order to issue special assessment bonds for certain street and sidewalk improvements.
 Bonds are to be repaid from monies collected annually from levies against the affected property owners together with interest at 5.9%.
 Monies are collected and bonds paid from the General Fund.

-During 2005 interest payments of \$2,966 were made which are included under governmental activities in the Statement of Activities.
+During 2007 a principal payment of \$5,000 was made on the bond and an interest payment of \$5,900 was made which is included under governmental activities in the Statement of Activities.